DanielSank/DanielSank.github.io/_posts/2016-09-17-technical_reading_list.md

 * ***Fifty Challenging Problems in Probability with Solutions*** by F. Mosteller

-**1:** That said, I dobut most of us really approach our maximum possible life study time.
+**1:** That said, I doubt most of us really approach our maximum possible life study time.
 Even so, I think huge gains in educational efficiency can be found in choosing the right learning resources.

 **2:** Here's an excellent [first passage problem](http://puzzling.stackexchange.com/questions/6415/does-the-drunk-man-fall-off-the-cliff-a-random-walk-problem).